AliNikkhah2001/alinikkhah2001.github.io/research.md

 - Analysed attention maps and counterfactuals to explain decisions for reviewers and industry partners.

 ## Open collaboration
-I maintain reproducible codebases for each program—agentic evaluation harnesses, data cards, and experiment logs live on GitHub—and I'm eager to co-author papers that explore multimodal alignment, affective computing, and applied clinical AI.
-If your lab or company is building in these areas, please [reach out](/contact/).
+I am highly motivated and actively seeking master's or PhD opportunities that expand this work, and I'm eager to co-author papers or pursue joint experiments around multimodal alignment, affective computing, and applied clinical AI.
+Each program includes reproducible codebases—agentic evaluation harnesses, data cards, and experiment logs live on GitHub—so collaboration is straightforward.
+If your lab or company is building in these areas, please [reach out](/contact/) or email [alinkkh9@gmail.com](mailto:alinkkh9@gmail.com).